ohmjs/ohm/README.md

 definition of the language or data format that you want to parse.
 There are a few different ways you can define an Ohm grammar:

-- The simplest opion is to define the grammar directly in a JavaScript string and instantiate it using `ohm.grammar()`.
+- The simplest option is to define the grammar directly in a JavaScript string and instantiate it using `ohm.grammar()`.
 In most cases, you should use a [template literal with String.raw](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/raw):

   ```js